Touchstone Talks: Ep 3 - What's Your Number?

 Yeah.

-So like I said, you know,
+So, like, I said, you know,

-exit planning is an was interdisciplinary,
+exit planning is an interdisciplinary,

 approach requires that.

-And there is a ton of different
+And there is a ton of different,

-designations and
+designations and methodologies,

-people can go for and look at
+that people can go for, and look at

 when I, when I was looking at,